chiragbharadwaj/ro/spec/README.md

   |
   | DECL DECLS

+# An optional left parenthesis is either empty or a left parenthesis.
+LPAREN ::=
+  |
+  | (

+# An optional right parenthesis is either empty or a right parenthesis.
+RPAREN ::=
+  |
+  | )

 # A standalone declaration consists of one of the following:
 #   • A type declaration, which could consist of one or more constructors
-#   • A standard declaration, which could be normal, a constant, or even mutable (can use := only if mutable)
+#   • A standard declaration, which could be normal or mutable (can use := only if mutable)
-#   • A function declaration with or without a type annotation, consisting of one or more arguments and
+#   • A function declaration with or without a type annotation, consisting of one or more arguments
-#       a body of statements
+#       and a body of statements
 DECL ::=
   | type ID = CONSTRUCTORS
   | STDECL